Great Lakes Trout & Salmon Fishing

-Big water has a scent all its own.
+Big water has a scent of its own.
 You could close your eyes, listen to the seagulls, and let your senses transport you to another dimension.
-Ontario's Great Lakes offer all that, plus the opportunity to fish for some of the world's most challenging game fish: steelhead and Chinook and coho salmon.
+Ontario's Great Lakes offer all that, plus the opportunity to fish for some of the world's most challenging game fish: Steelhead, Chinook and Coho Salmon.
 In some areas, the fabled Atlantic salmon, the diminutive pink salmon, the wary brown trout, and coaster brook trout and lake trout add even more diversity to this outstanding fishery.

 When fishing the big, intimidating water of the Great Lakes, the services of a guide or outfitter are always recommended, particularly for anyone unfamiliar or under-equipped to meet the challenge of these inland seas.
 These professionals are adept at factoring in water-temperature fluctuations, baitfish movements, and the lifecycles of game fish and utilizing specialized tackle, such as downriggers, temperature probes, and fish finders, to keep on top of this information and catch fish.
 Most use heavy casting tackle and 20-pound-test-or-better line to troll spoons or bait behind flashers and dodgers.
 Minnow-imitating plugs such as Rapalas and Rebels also get a good workout.